meilisearch/documentation/learn/what_is_meilisearch/telemetry.md

 - Database size per instance
 - Number of documents per instance

-**Sentry** collects information about errors that occur while using MeiliSearch—in other words, bug reports and diagnostics.

 **We will absolutely never identify users, track users, or collect private information**, including IP address, email, or website URLs.
 All of our data collection is **GDPR-compliant** and **secure**.

 ::: tip
 In the future, we may collect additional metrics relating to new features.
 This page will be kept up-to-date, but for the most precise information be sure to check the release notes after each new version. <Badge text="soon" type="warn"/>
 :::

 ## Why collect telemetry data?